mehfuzh/AutoBox/readme.md

 ==================================================================

-The tool dynamically injects dependencies based on convention (IAccountService to AccountService).
-Also, let you cache  repository calls to memcached (the most poular cross-plaform caching system).
+The tool dynamically injects dependencies based on convention.
+Also, let youcache  repository calls using memcached(the most popular cross-platform caching system).

-## What is Memcached?

-Free & open source, high-performance, distributed memory object caching system, generic in nature, but intended for use in speeding up dynamic web applications by alleviating database load.

-Memcached is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.

-you will find more information on this at : http://www.memcached.org/

 ## Getting Started